giovannicalo/node-jpeg/readme.md

 Value: 1

-YUV I420 format, currently supports only decoding.
+YUV I420 format, supports both decoding and encoding.
 Smaller and faster than RGBA, but less straightforward.
-When the source JPEG image has odd dimensions, they will be rounded up to the nearest even number.
+When decoding, if the source JPEG has odd dimensions, they will be rounded up to the nearest even number.
+Currently, decoding only works if the JPEG already has YUV colorspace and 4:2:0 subsampling.

 ### `decode(data: Buffer, format = Format.rgba): Promise<Image>`